YO-Uganda/yopaymentscsharputility/README.md

 # Yo Payments C# Utility
-Yo Payments Utility C# code to use in your program to initiate Yo Payments API requests.
+Use this to complete to test and complete your integration.

 # Yo Payments Utility Library for C# Example